Dreher High School

 Dreher High School is a co-educational four-year public high school in Richland County School District One located in Columbia, South Carolina, United States.
-Dreher, established in 1938, is one of the oldest public high schools in South Carolina.
-In 2022, Dreher was ranked the seventh best high school in South Carolina and 1,017th in national rankings by U.S. News & World Report.
+Established in 1938, Dreher is one of the oldest public high schools in South Carolina.
+In 2022, Dreher was ranked the seventh-best high school in South Carolina and 1,017th in national rankings by U.S. News & World Report.